DETAILED ACTION

 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements represent further mathematical steps.
 Therefore, these additional limitations are not sufficient to amount to significantly more than the judicial exception.
 Claims 5, 15 are not patent eligible.

-Claims 6, 16 similarly recite additional limitations pertaining to the subset of chunks.
+Claims 6, 16 similarly recite additional limitations pertaining to the the expanded prompt.
 This judicial exception is not integrated into a practical application.
-The additional elements represent the mental process steps of judging a sum, or mathematical calculation of computing a sum, as in the independent claims.
-If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind or mathematical calculations but for the recitation of generic computer components, then it falls within the “Mental Processes” or “Mathematical Concepts” groupings of abstract ideas.
-This additional step is considered an abstract idea (mental process step and/or mathematical concept) and does not integrate the judicial exception into a practical application.
+The additional elements represent a further limitation pertaining to the mental process steps of generating an expanded prompt and does not preclude this limitation from being performed mentally.
+If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, then it falls within the “Mental Processes” grouping of abstract ideas.
+This additional step is considered an abstract idea (mental process step) and does not integrate the judicial exception into a practical application.

 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements represent further mental process steps or mathematical concepts.
 Therefore, these additional limitations are not sufficient to amount to significantly more than the judicial exception.
 Claims 6, 16 are not patent eligible.